dayitachaudhuri/movie-recommendation-engine-streamlit/README.md

 # movie-recommendation-engine-streamlit

-This is a Recommendation Engine that uses Content-Based Filtering to recommend movie titles.
-The engine has been built on Python and the interface has been implemented using Streamlit.
-It is a very light program with minimal customisation.
+This is a Recommendation Engine that uses different Filtering Techniques to recommend movies to the user.
+This application works on Python and Streamlit

 Dataset - https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata